What is Wi-Fi 7? The Next Generation of Wireless Explained

 Do You Need to Upgrade to Wi-Fi 7 Right Now?

-For most people in late 2025, the answer is no. Here's why:
+For most people in 2026, the answer is still no. Here's why:

-• It's Expensive: Wi-Fi 7 routers are new and cost a lot more than Wi-Fi 6 or 6E routers.
+- It's Expensive: Wi-Fi 7 routers are premium kit and cost significantly more than standard routers.

-• You Need New Devices: To get *any* of the benefits, you need Wi-Fi 7 compatible devices (like a new smartphone, laptop, or VR headset).
+- You Need New Devices: To get *any* of the benefits, you need Wi-Fi 7 compatible devices (like the latest smartphones, laptops, or VR headsets).
 Your current devices will just connect using older Wi-Fi 6 speeds.

 You should only consider upgrading to Wi-Fi 7 today if you are a tech enthusiast who buys the latest devices, has a gigabit-plus internet plan, and wants the absolute best performance for cloud gaming or VR.